 2016-2017 B.F.
-Smith Scholars
+Smith Fellows

-Rex Bingham is a native of Kilmichael, Mississippi and is the son of Jeff and Debbie Stafford.
+Rex Bingham a native of Kilmichael, Mississippi, is the son of Jeff and Debbie Stafford.
 Bingham completed his undergraduate degree in kinesiology at Mississippi State University.
 He is currently pursuing his MBA at Delta State.
-For his work with B.F.
-Smith, he is working with Delta State’s Quality Enhancement Plan (QEP).
+For his work as a B.F.
+Smith Scholar, he worked with Delta State’s Quality Enhancement Plan (QEP).

-Katlyn Dickerson a native of Senatobia, Mississippi and is the daughter of Stefan and Mary Helen Dickerson.
+Katlyn Dickerson a native of Senatobia, Mississippi, is the daughter of Stefan and Mary Helen Dickerson.
 She completed her undergraduate degree in family and consumer sciences with a concentration in child development at Delta State in June of 2016.
 She is currently pursuing a master’s in clinical and mental health counseling.
-For her work with B.F.
-Smith, she was placed with the Cleveland-Bolivar County Chamber of Commerce (the Chamber).
+For her work as a B.F.
+Smith Scholar, she was placed with the Cleveland-Bolivar County Chamber of Commerce (the Chamber).

 During her tenure with the Chamber, Katlyn led community efforts for surveying the needs of residents by creating a survey program, led Chamber events highlighting community engagement, and mapped Cleveland’s ‘free wi-fi’ locations.
 Upon graduation, Katlyn will pursue a career that allows her to help others through counseling or some type of community development initiatives.